grimmer0125/colab-network-exp/README.md

 ### mount google drive in colab VM

-p.s. this mounting may be accesable by other session but is has expirtation time
+p.s. this mounting may be accessible by other session but is has expiration time

 ```
 from google.colab import drive